davidnguyen11/storybook-wdio/README.md

 Password: secret
 ```
 2. Run test
-3. Navigate to `Screen Sharing` to see the step by step running the test
+3. Navigate to `Screen Sharing` to see the step by step for running the test

 ## Contributors